 When Is the Best Time

 ‘The view is just breathtaking!
-Better than any other viewing point I went to so far!’
+Better than any other viewing point we went to so far in NYC!’

-The best time to visit the Empire State Building is within the first two hours of its opening, from 8 am to 10 am, or at night after 10 pm.
+The best time to visit the Empire State Building is within the first two hours of its opening, between 8 and 10 AM, or at night after 10 pm.
 These are the least crowded times on the viewing platform.

 Day of the Week: As far as what day to visit the Empire State Building, we always recommend heading there on a weekday.
 During the week, you’ll avoid domestic travelers and local visitors.
 Monday and Tuesday are quiet days in the city for tourist attractions.
 Therefore, it’s worth scheduling your visit to the Empire State Building and other popular attractions on these days.